 Ben is new to MIS this year and brings 13 years of physical education experience.
 He has a Bachelor’s degree in physical education and health, and is a certified fitness instructor for the R.I.P.P.E.D and Body Pump programs.
 He has worked with students in grades kindergarten through high school and believes that physical education is an essential part of a child’s education.
 With a focus on lessons that involve sportsmanship, teamwork, friendly competition, and risk taking, Ben’s goal is to help students grow socially while developing a positive self-image.
 He also enjoys integrating math, science, reading and other core subjects into his lessons.
 “By building a positive relationship with my students I hope that each student will be intrinsically motivated to eat healthy and exercise for the rest of their lives.”
 When Ben is not teaching or working out he enjoys kayaking and staying active with his family.X

 Nana is a highly established Concierge/Supervisor with over 10 years of experience in hospitality.
 His strengths lie in his ability to build relationships as well as make people feel at home and welcome wherever he is.
 Nana is known for his infectious smile and positive attitude he brings to every situation.
-He is a graduate of St. Paul's Technical School in Accra, Ghana, and speaks fluent Akan, Ga and some Ewe (all local dialects).
+He is a graduate of St. Paul's Technical School in Accra, Ghana, and also holds GATE, OHSA certificate and also ALICE Instructor.
+He speaks fluent Akan, Ga, French and some Ewe (all local dialects).
 He is a firm believer in hard work and believes anything can be accomplished when you apply yourself and work hard.
-He is committed to displaying qualities such as team spirit, pride, trust and group identity where ever he works.
+He is committed to displaying qualities such as team spirit, pride, trust and group identity wherever he works.

-Nana lives in Atlanta with his wife, Joan and his two sons, Jerryl and Kende.
+Nana lives in Atlanta with his wife, Joan and his two sons, Jerryl (Kweku) and Kende.
 He is a diehard futbol (soccer) fan.
 Although Arsenal is his favorite team, any team playing will suffice.
-Outside of his regular work, Nana is a personal trainer and also enjoys basketball and just hanging out with his family.
+Outside of his regular work, Nana is a Boot Camp Instructor (ASFA, NASM Certified)and Advance Personal Trainer and also enjoys basketball and just hanging out with his family.
 He is a member of the Tabernacle of Praise Church International.X

 Henry has a passion for the English language and is a self-proclaimed ‘word-nerd.’
 He received his BA in English/Creative Writing from Miami University of Ohio, where he also earned a minor in Japanese.
 Combining his BA with an MAT in English Education from Boston University has taught him to value imagination and investigation in his classroom.
 Henry spent seven months in Osaka, Japan as a study- abroad student at Kwansei Gakuin University, where he enjoyed tutoring the native students in English as much as grooming his own skills in Japanese.
 In the classroom, Henry’s objective is to equip his students with a ‘tool-belt’ of practical, critical thinking, and observational skills to assist in their becoming well-rounded citizens of their communities and the world.
 Originally from Stamford, Connecticut, Henry grew up in the Atlanta area.
 In his spare time, he enjoys writing, hiking, and camping in the north Georgia mountains and South Carolina, as well as spoiling his two cats, Dino and Lucia.X